raspgot/Blog/README.md

 Create Database `blog` and import **blog.sql** file into

-Launch the server with PHP commande:
+Launch the server with PHP command:

 ```
 php -S localhost:8000 -t public